Meaning of Numbers: The Number 911

 One meaning people have derived from 911 is that the events were like an alarm, warning the U.S. to take seriously those who threaten its homeland and wish to undermine its global influence.

-One reason why the number 911 seems to resonate with many who witnessed 2001's horrifying acts of terrorism is its link to emergencies.
+One reason why 911 seems to resonate with many who witnessed 2001's horrifying acts of terrorism is its link to emergencies.
 Since 1968, those in the U.S. have been encouraged to dial 911 in the event of an emergency that might require the immediate response of police, fire, ambulance or rescue services.
 A few other countries, such as Canada and Brazil, have also adopted this short dialing sequence for requesting emergency help.

 Surprisingly, the date of September 11 also plays a unique role in the life and ministry of Jesus Christ.